 Planning a trip anywhere in the world can be tricky.
-But when that trip is to Italy, a country with so much to see and do, it gets even harder.
+But it gets even harder when that trip is to Italy, a country with so much to see and do.
 That’s where we come in.
-To help make it as easy as it possibly can be, we’ve come up with this comprehensive guide to help you plan a trip to Italy on your own.
+To help make it as easy as possible, we’ve developed this comprehensive guide to help you plan a trip to Italy.

 Grand Canal, Venice Scenery